 9. Is Cherrydale currently observing baptism and the Lord’s Supper?

-Due to the restrictions of COVID-19, Cherrydale has been unable to observe baptism or the Lord’s Supper safely since March 2020.
-Now that state guidelines allow us to meet in person, we can consider observing these vital church ordinances with continued guidance from health officials on safe practices.
+Due to the restrictions of COVID-19, Cherrydale was initially unable to observe baptism or the Lord’s Supper safely beginning March 2020.
+Now that state guidelines allow us to meet in person, we have decided to begin observing these vital church ordinances with continued guidance from health officials on safe practices.

 After prayer, discussion, and reviewing state guidelines, Cherrydale’s elders opted to resume baptizing believers in our church baptistry starting June 28th and the Lord’s Supper on July 5th.
 For details on how we are seeking to safely follow these ordinances, please read our Elder Council letter here.